 Choosing the right keywords in our content marketing campaigns and social is essential if we want to achieve a good natural positioning and attract those hundreds of thousands of visits per month to our website.

-In theory the approach is very simple, as it is about using the most searched for words by our target audience in our articles and webpages.
+In theory, the approach of keyword research is very simple, as it is about using the most searched for words by our target audience in our articles and webpages.
 Surely this way we will ensure that when a user Google searches using one of our words, we will appear in their top search results.
 Right?

 Well in practice it’s not so simple.
 There are many websites just like yours competing for those very same keywords.
 The challenge here is to get positioned well within a specific niche or long tail keyword.
 This consists in using very specific keywords, which although these will not have the same large search volumes as the more generic words will, we will be competing with fewer websites, the users will find us more easily, they will identify with our content and they will be more likely to enter our website.
 All of this will result in a much higher conversion rate.